 [Above: photos Erin chose as samples of the variety of images produced during the shoot]

 It’s so rare to work with someone who values the true foundations of art – tone, composition, emotion!
 He shoots real people, for real art.
 I think his real strength was in making me as his subject feel completely comfortable and good about being myself.
-He always made me feel truly beautiful, but not glamorous.
-I felt valued and unique when I worked with him, and for me, that’s really rare to feel.
+He always made me feel truly beautiful, and empowered.
+I felt valued and unique when I worked with him, which for me, is a rare feeling.